0xcert/docs/api/api/client.md

 | options.skip | An `integer` that defines the number of items to be skip.
 Defaults to `0`.
 | options.limit | An `integer` representing the maximum number of items.
 Defaults to `25`.
 | options.fromDate | A `date` that when present only items that have creation date greater then specified date are returned.
-| options.toDate | A `date` that when present only items that have creation date bellow the specified date are returned.
+| options.toDate | A `date` that when present only items that have creation date below the specified date are returned.

 **Result:**